 At each annual meeting of the stockholders, a class of directors will be elected for a three-year term to succeed the directors of the same class whose terms are then expiring.
-The terms of the directors will expire upon the election and qualification of successor directors at the annual meeting of stockholders to be held during the years 2019 for Class II directors, 2020 for Class III directors, and 2021 for Class I directors.
-Currently, Class II consists of William Li and Thomas Dietz, each with a term expiring at this annual meeting of stockholders to be held in 2019.
-Class III consists of Joseph Loscalzo, Nissim Mashiach and Christopher Mirabelli, each with a term expiring at the annual meeting of stockholders to be held in 2020.
-Class I consists of Monica Bertagnolli, James Cavanaugh and John Littlechild, each with a term expiring at the annual meeting of stockholders to be held in 2021.
-Our Board has nominated Dr. Li and Dr. Dietz for election at the Annual Meeting as Class II directors, each to serve until the annual meeting to be held in 2022.
+The terms of the directors will expire upon the election and qualification of successor directors at the Annual Meeting for Class II directors, at the 2023 Annual Meeting of Stockholders for Class III directors, and at the 2024 Annual Meeting of Stockholders for Class III consists of William Li and Thomas Dietz, each with a term expiring at the Annual Meeting.
+Class III consists of Joseph Loscalzo, Nissim Mashiach and Christopher Mirabelli, each with a term expiring at the 2023 Annual Meeting of Stockholders.
+Class I consists of consists of Monica Bertagnolli, James Cavanaugh and Douglas E. Onsi, each with a term expiring at the 2024 Annual Meeting of Stockholders.
+Our Board has nominated Dr. Li and Dr. Dietz for election at the Annual Meeting as Class II directors, each to serve until the 2025 Annual Meeting of Stockholders.